chiefaccelerators/horseradish-road/series-A Wheel Inside a Wheel/005-Servants of the Pharaoh/005-Amuse-Bouche.md

 “Er.
 Okay.”

+---

 When Yang returned to his apartment, he was so mentally exhausted by the events of the day that he flopped onto his bed and fell asleep, despite it only being around two in the afternoon.
 When he woke, the muted winter daylight had changed to an even murkier winter twilight, and his room was freezing cold.
 He stumbled out of bed, feeling the kind of nausea that comes from sleeping at the wrong time, and struggled to light a fire in his hearth.
 When he had done that, and rinsed out his mouth in the sink, and eaten about ten cookies from a dry package he kept for late night consumption, he was feeling alive enough to consider the fact that he was now awake and should do something with his evening.

 He sat down in his armchair in front of the fire, stretching out his toes towards it until they became almost unpleasantly hot, then searched in his pockets for his phone.

 He discovered that he had one message waiting for him, one that he hadn’t been expecting at all.

-> I find myself back on Odin earlier than expected.
+\> I find myself back on Odin earlier than expected.
 Are you free this evening?

 Reuenthal.

 ## Chapter End Notes

-Chapter End Notes

 Yang "sasses his boss at every opportunity" Wenli.
 Yang "yes I could take iserlohn if I wanted to but why in the world would I want to" Wenli.
 Yang "godawful sense of self preservation" Wenli.